alexcurwood/alexcurwood/README.md

 The Spotify app does not allow for functionality requested by users.

 #### Solution:
-Conduct research regarding which features users would like implemented.\n Use this research to create a prioritised list of features to implement within an external Spotify Web Application.
+Conduct research regarding which features users would like implemented.

+Use this research to create a prioritised list of features to implement within an external Spotify Web Application.

 Study the Spotify API documentation.

 Create a clear plan of how to use the Spotify API tools to implement each feature.

 Integrate each feature into the Web Application, obtaining user feedback and reflecting after each.

 Use the feedback to iterate on each feature, continually testing using user feedback.

 Adapt the plan for future features using the knowledge gained.

 #### Retrospective: